jpmchia/netbird/LOGTO_IMPLEMENTATION_COMPLETE.md

 ### ⚠️ Not Implemented (Not Supported by LogTo)

-- **CreateUser**: Returns error - LogTo may not support programmatic user creation
 - **InviteUserByID**: Returns error - LogTo may not support invitation resend
 - **UpdateUserAppMetadata**: No-op - LogTo may not support custom app metadata